assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 $ docker-compose up
 ```

-Jena Fuseki is now available at the URL http://localhost:3030
+Jena Fuseki is now available at the URL http://localhost:3030.
+By default the login is `admin` and the password is also `admin`.

 Please start by creating a `localData` dataset.
 This is where your triples will go.